TimothyByrd/lazysearch/readme.md

+The plug-in was originally by Stuart Hickinbottom.
+It's forked and repackaged here to work with newer versions of LMS.

-Lazy Search Music Plugin for Squeezebox Server, SqueezeCenter and SlimServer “Never put off until tomorrow what you can put off until the day after…”
+Lazy Search Music Plugin for Squeezebox Server, SqueezeCenter and SlimServer "Never put off until tomorrow what you can put off until the day after"

 Performing searches using the Squeezebox/Transporter infra-red remote controls is somewhat cumbersome, to say the least.
 Multiple button-pushes are required